jemin555/RemoteXApplication/README.md

 and Lord Jesus christ to me  at year 2020.

-"I am confident ,God is my refuge,gives me  knowledge and comforter my business will stand without the support of any companies or industries or anybody, it can't be defeated or  overtaken".
+"I am confident ,God is my refuge,gives me  knowledge and comforter my business will stand without the support of any companies or industries or anybody, it can't be defeated or  overtaken, i believe in God,Lord jesus christ not at man."